Whitekashin/Whitekashin/README.md

 <h3> 🙇 &nbsp; About Me </h3>

-- 👨‍💻 &nbsp; Exploring new technologies and being a curious Person in general.
+- 👨‍💻 &nbsp; Exploring new technologies and being a curious person in general.
 - 🎓 &nbsp; I am a self taught Developer from Germany.
 - 💼 &nbsp; Currently looking for work in the field.
 - 🌱 &nbsp; As of now, currently learning Next.js, Three.js and a couple of other fun things.